catageek/Sigma-wiki/Getting-Started.md

 1. First, follow the instructions on the page: [GLFW Building](http://www.glfw.org/docs/latest/compile.html).
 (This will build as a static library by default.
 Leave it that way.)
 2. Next, copy the libraries from `glfw/build/src/[Debug|Release]` into `sigma/lib/x86/[debug|release]`
-3. Finally, copy the include files from `glfw/include` to `sigma/include/libraries`
+3. Finally, copy the include folder from `glfw/include` to `sigma/include/libraries`

 ### GLEW
 1. First, follow the instructions on the page: [GLEW Building](http://glew.sourceforge.net/build.html).
 2. Next, copy the libraries from `glew/lib/[Debug|Release]/Win32` into `sigma/lib/x86/[debug|release]`
-3. Finally, copy the include files from `glfw/include` to `sigma/include/libraries`
+3. Finally, copy the include folder from `glew/include` to `sigma/include/libraries`

 ### Bullet
 1. First, follow the instructions on the page: [Bullet Building](http://bulletphysics.org/mediawiki-1.5.8/index.php/Installation).